emilwallner/Corewar/README.md

 Every byte you see, the pairs of numbers or letters, are represented in hexadecimals.
 Each hexadecimal has the value of a digit, from 0 - 255.

-There are different implementations of Core War.
-We choose to allow 16 operations.
+There are 16 operations in the game.
+The operations decides if the cursor should jump to a different address, clone itself and so on.
 The first 16 hexadecimals are **coding bytes**, they all store a different operation.
 The remaning digits, 17 - 255, are regular numbers.

 The coding byte decides which operation to execute and how many bytes to read.
 In the image above, the pink player goes to the hexadecimal **0c**.
 It's 12 in decimal, telling the cursor to clone itself.
 The two bytes after decide where the cloned cursor starts.